-If you’re able to check off most of the items on this list, it’s probably safe to start evaluating ERP software providers and working to allocate the resources needed for deployment:
+If you’re able to check off most of the items on this list, it’s probably safe to start assuming that the answer to “does my business need an erp system?” may be yes.
+It might be time to start evaluating ERP software providers and working to allocate the resources needed for deployment:

 1) Your staff are spending way too much time and energy on processes you know could be automated and streamlined.
 For example, a simple daily inventory process is taken up 2 hours of a team members day, whereas it only takes 30 minutes if the process was automated.